 Setting up a living trust, sometimes called a family trust, is largely the same regardless of where you live in the U.S. Here are the basic six steps:

-3. Next name your trustee, who will manage the trust.
-With revocable trusts, it can be you, or in the case of a joint trust, you and your spouse can be co-trustees.
+- Name the trustee who will manage the trust: With revocable trusts, it can be you, or in the case of a joint trust, you and your spouse can be co-trustees.
 If you appoint yourself, you’ll also need to name a successor trustee for when you die.
-(With irrevocable trusts, the trustee must be someone other than you.)
+With irrevocable trusts, the trustee must be someone other than you.

-4. Now create a trust agreement.
-To make sure you do this correctly, you should hire an attorney.
+- Create a trust agreement: To make sure you do this correctly, you should hire an attorney.
 But if you want to do this cheaply, you can use an online program.

-5. Then sign the trust document before a notary public.
+- Sign the trust document: You must do this before a notary public.

-6. Finally, transfer assets to the trust by retitling them or deeding them to the trust.
-This is called funding the trust (in Vermont, you can wait until death to make the transfers, which leaves your trust “dry” or “unfunded” until then.)
+- Transfer assets to the trust: This can be done by retitling them or deeding them to the trust.
+This is called funding the trust.
+In Vermont, you can wait until death to make the transfers, which leaves your trust “dry” or “unfunded” until then.
 For things that can’t be titled, like jewelry or antiques, it’s enough just to list them in the trust agreement.
 Again, you can do the paperwork yourself, though using a lawyer will ensure that your transfers are done properly.

 What Is a Living Trust?